CopernicaMarketingSoftware/Documentation/Publisher/en/templates-marketing-suite.md

 ## Headers

+All headers from this article can be found at the top of the Template Editor in the Marketing Suite.

 ### BCC header

 The BCC (Blind Carbon Copy) can be used to send copies of emails to one